Effective Software Test Management

 What Does Test Management Entail, and Why Is It Necessary?

 Effective test management ensures that software applications are high quality and undergo rigorous testing.
 It involves managing and monitoring testing activities, documents, and resources and anticipating and prioritizing testing-related challenges.
 Test management techniques and tools can help streamline the process, including the auto-creation of requirement traceability matrices.
 Initiating test management early in the software development lifecycle is recommended to ensure comprehensive coverage.
-With its focus on bug-free applications that meet customer requirements, test management provides numerous benefits, including improved test efficiency and cost savings.
+With its focus on reducing defects and meeting customer requirements, test management provides numerous benefits, including improved test efficiency and cost savings.

 Here are some advantages of implementing the test management process: